eagle840/killercoda-labs/terraforminter/step1.md

 `terraform init`{{execute}}

-Lets look at the providers we're using in this code
+Lets look at the providers we're using the terraform command:

 `terraform providers`{{exec}}